ra5hard/ra5hard.github.io/_posts/2025-10-30-BuildingBlocks.md

 ---

+DATA ALERT: Anomaly affecting the OPERA DSWx-S1 product: OPERA has discovered a processing error affecting DSWx-S1 data products generated from May 2025 onwards.
+This error is causing Sentinel-1A (S1A) and Sentinel-1C (S1C) data to be incorrectly mixed into a single product.
+This issue is currently under investigation by the OPERA team.
+As a precaution, the OPERA team has temporarily stopped the production of DSWx-S1 while they resolve this matter.
+We will provide more information as soon as it becomes available.
+We apologize for any inconvenience this may cause.[https://podaac.jpl.nasa.gov/](https://podaac.jpl.nasa.gov/)

 @noaagov @commercegov @nasa-jpl [@NASA-DEVELOP](https://play.google.com/store/apps/details?id=gov.nasa.hq.SpotTheStation) I left a comment a few days after discovrEpic stopped sending pics and the magnet 🧲 data got interrupted... looking for correlation @blackgirlscode @cityoflosangeles @stateofcalifornia